dropino/EsameISS/README.md

 # EsameIss2020

 Group project for the course: **Software Systems Engineering** at the University of Bologna.

+To check out how we carried out our work go to our [ClickUp list view of tasks](https://share.clickup.com/l/h/4-4619775-1/b7a9e3a51c55fdc).

 SPRINT | GOAL
 ------------ | -------------